 Joist claims aren’t always straight forward and it can often take a lot of justification to get the repairs approved.
 But don’t worry, that’s what IC Assist are here for!

-Assessing the damage to your joists
+Assessing the damage to establish what joist repairs are necessary.

-Water stained joists usually only require drying and treating
+Water stained joists usually only require drying and treating.

 If you’ve got water stains on your joists following a small leak then don’t worry.
 Thankfully, this type of damage is easy to fix, as it doesn’t affect the structural safety of the joist.
-Therefore we can simply dry and treat any affected beams.
+Therefore, we can simply dry and treat any affected beams.

 In order to do this, we will remove a section of the damaged ceiling beneath the affected joists.
-Then we can install our equipment to dry any wet timber.
+Then we can install our equipment to target dry any wet timber.
 Once dry, we will apply a specialist timber treatment to prevent rot developing in future.
 After this is complete, re-decoration can begin.

-Rotten joists require removal and replacement
+Rotten joists require replacement.

 Beware – some insurance policy’s exclude rot even when it’s the result of an insured event!

-But don’t worry, we will take care of everything for you.
-From completing the paperwork to notify Building Control of the proposed works to liaising with their Officer.
-This usually involves arranging several site visits before, during and after the works are complete.
+But don’t worry, IC Assist will handle everything.
+From completing the paperwork to notify Building Control of the proposed works, to liaising with their officer.
+This usually involves arranging site visits before, during and after the works are complete.
 This gives you peace of mind that any joists we renew are in accordance with current building regulations.
-We will also ensure you are given a completion certificate, which Building Control issue once they sign off the work.
+You will also receive a completion certificate, which is issued by Building Control once they sign off the work.